json-api/json-api/format/index.md

 ## Errors <a href="#errors" id="errors" class="headerlink"></a>

-> TODO - re-evaluate this section

 Error objects are specialized resource objects that **MAY** be returned in a response to provide additional information about problems encountered while performing an operation.
-Error objects **SHOULD** be returned as a collection keyed by `"errors"` in the top level of a JSON API document, and **SHOULD NOT** be returned with any other top level resources.
+Error objects **MUST** be returned as a collection keyed by `"errors"` in the top level of a JSON API document, and **SHOULD NOT** be returned with any other top level resources.